yiruchen4/Chen2026/SocialDoorInstructions/readme.md

 Follow these steps to assemble the social door system.
 <img width="322" height="219" alt="image" src="https://github.com/user-attachments/assets/44fdd049-cc08-43ee-934d-60fed3f00e5d" />

+If you have any questions, feel free to contact us :)

 ---

 ## 📑 Table of Contents